Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseAutonomousDatabaseBackup.md

 ## EXAMPLES

-### Example 1: Gets a list of the Autonomous Database Backups for an Autonomous Database resource
+### Example 1: Get a list of the Autonomous Database Backups for an Autonomous Database resource
 ```powershell
 Get-AzOracleDatabaseAutonomousDatabaseBackup -Autonomousdatabasename "OFakePowerShellTestAdbs" -ResourceGroupName "PowerShellTestRg"
 ```